PecanProject/pecan/DEV-INTRO.md

 ### Installing Docker

-To install Docker and docker-compose, see the docker documentation:
+To install Docker and Docker Compose, see the docker documentation:

-- Docker Desktop in [MacOS](https://docs.docker.com/docker-for-mac/install/) or [Windows](https://docs.docker.com/docker-for-windows/install/)
+- Docker Desktop (includes Docker Compose) in [MacOS](https://docs.docker.com/desktop/install/mac-install/) or [Windows](https://docs.docker.com/desktop/install/windows-install/) or [Linux](https://docs.docker.com/desktop/install/linux-install/)
-- Docker (e.g. [Ubuntu](https://docs.docker.com/compose/install/)) and [docker-compose](https://docs.docker.com/compose/install/) on your linux operating system.
+- On Linux, you can also choose to separately install the [Docker engine](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/install/).

 _Note for Linux (including Windows WSL2) users:_ add your user to the docker group.
 This will prevent you from having to use `sudo` to start the docker containers, and makes sure that any file that is written to a mounted volume is owned by you.
 This can be done using